mdrakiburrahman/aks-with-rabbitmq/README.md

 3. Fill `Queue__RabbitMQ__VirtualHost` with the deafult `/`
 4. Fill `Queue__RabbitMQ__Username` and `Queue__RabbitMQ__Password` with the commands from the RabbitMQ pod generation output

-Username is probably `user` and password is a random 10 character string.
+Username is `user` and password is a random 10 character string.

 5. Fill `Queue__RabbitMQ__Port` with the default `5672`
-6. Set `replicas` to `3` or any number you want.
+6. Set `replicas` to `3` or other depending on K8s capacity.

-## Deploy

-Run `kubectl apply -f deployment.yaml`

-If you run, `kubectl get pods`, you should see 4 (replicas+1) pods.

-If you run, `kubectl get services`, under `EXTERNAL-IP` for TYPE `LoadBalancer` will be `PENDING`.

-Wait for a few minutes and check again, an actualy IP,`XX.XXX.XX.255` should be there.

-## Test
+## Test UI

-To test it worked, in your browser run `EXTERNAL-IP:5000`.
+To test it worked, in your browser run `EXTERNAL-IP:5000` - e.g. `52.188.143.206:5000`.

 You should get the following output:

 ![Screenshot](success.png)

+You can also browse to the swagger UI via `http://52.188.143.206:5000/swagger`.

 ## Test with Python